CEL extensions#

 variable made available to a CEL expression for a predefined rule extending StringRules

 is an instance of the StringRules message itself.
+See complex predefined rules for an example.

-Double functions
+Double functions#

 Protovalidate adds the following extensions functions to CEL's double